ngageoint/GeoPackage/docs/examples/sofwerx/README.md

 # Related Tables Extension Updates for SOFWERX Challenge

 Unreleased [GeoPackage Android](https://github.com/ngageoint/geopackage-android) functionality in support of [Related Tables Extension](http://www.geopackage.org/18-000.html) that may be used for the [SOFWERX challenge](https://www.teamwerx.org/mobile/) (ends 6/30/2018).
 These changes will be released in future versions, but until then you may include them manually in your own project (pre-built or manually built).
+After being released, the libraries can [easily be included within projects](https://github.com/ngageoint/geopackage-android-map#normal-build).

 #### Source Projects with RTE branch changes
 * [GeoPackage Core java](https://github.com/ngageoint/geopackage-core-java/tree/rte)